Clicky

 3. Kidney Disease

-Additionally, dogs with kidney disease often pass urine that smells stronger, and can even have a pungent ammonia smell to their breath.
+At first, this condition generally leads to more diluted urine, which smells less strongly of ammonia.
+However, as it progresses, dogs with kidney disease often begin to pass urine that smells stronger (due to toxin build-up and increased ammonia), and can even have a pungent ammonia smell to their breath.

 Kidney disease often goes undetected in the early stages, but this is when treatment would prove the most beneficial.
 If you notice your dog drinking more and having accidents, don’t just restrict their water to try and minimize this – take him to the vet.